 - What more do you want to know about it?

-- In what ways do you think the protestors, ACLU and attorneys are making a difference?
+- In what ways do you think the protesters, ACLU and attorneys have made a difference?

 - Why do you think so many different kinds of people are upset about this executive order?

 Questions to Dig Deeper

 (See the Additional Resources section for articles and information that address these questions.)

 - What message do you think is conveyed by this executive order?